mlanglois83/spfx-base-data-services/readme.md

 ## Description

-spfx-base-dataservice  is a set of base classes and tools aimed to create a data service able to interract with main SharePoint / O365 data sources in SPFX webparts.
+spfx-base-dataservice  is a set of base classes and tools aimed to create a data service able to interract with main SharePoint / O365 data sources in SPFX web parts.
 It contains base implementation for the following services:

-- SharePoint List including main data types (text, boolen, lookup, Taxonomy...).
+- SharePoint List including main data types (text, boolean, lookup, Taxonomy...).
 - Document Library.
 - SharePoint Users.
-- Taxonomy Termset stored in a global group or in the site collection group.
+- Taxonomy Term set stored in a global group or in the site collection group.

 The main feature provided by implementing this library is: